WELCOME TO

 3

-Ravelinen consists of a large, beautiful garden with a view of the water, as well as our 2 cozy pavilions.
-So, when it's a lovely summer, it's of course most fun to sit in our garden.
-The entire garden can be covered by our mobile roof with the push of a button, should the Danish summer decide to tease.
-So, at Ravelinen, there's both a plan A and a plan B. Otherwise, we have our 2 cozy pavilions with a view of the water.
+Ravelinen consists of a large, beautiful garden with a view of the water and our two cozy pavilions.
+When summer is kind, it is most inviting to sit in our garden, but even if the summer should be teasing, the garden can be covered by our mobile roof at the push of a button.
+If you prefer to sit indoors, we have the two pavilions, which also offer a view of the water.

 4